owenconti/livecodingtv-bot/README.md

 - Github repo must be publicly available
 - Attribute in credentials.js: `githubRepo: 'owenconti/livecodingtv-bot'`

+## Custom settings

+## Custom assets

+## Plugin settings

-## Using commands
+## Writing plugins
+Plugins can be composed of multiple commands.
 Commands can have four attributes:

 ```
 {